StefanoMezzini/south-euclid-deer-ovariectomy/to-do.md

-- model:
-  - HR
-  - range crossing time?
+- model HR, diffusion, and excursivity:
-  - diffusion rate
+  - with T_169
-  - speed?
+  - without T_169
-- note frequency of gaps for the two groups (animal leaves and returns)
+- note frequency of gaps for the two groups (animal leaves and returns)?